About Us

 Sagh'ic Tire Dhream (sarjeek teeray thrarm)

 The world is a living, animated ceremony.
-It is enlivened by the One Song, sung by the primal maternal spirit, Grandmother Ocean.
-And the song is imbued within every breath, drop of blood, and bone of all who are upon this earth, regardless of species or physical form, animate or inanimate (for the Sagh’ic, the term ‘inanimate’ is a misnomer, as everything is alive).
-We hold close the lessons of The Great Forest and how we live in harmony with all that surrounds it.
-We do not see humans as above any other thing either manifest or otherworldly.
+It is enlivened by the Great Song, sung by the primal maternal spirit.
+And the song is imbued within every breath, drop of blood, and bone of all who are upon this earth, regardless of species or physical form, animate or inanimate.
+We hold close the lessons of the primal home, The Great Forest, and how all seek to live in harmony with all that surrounds it.
+Animism tells us that everything has breath, spirit, life and all things, human or otherwise are equaling that breath and song.

-We are an oral tradition of story and song.
-A retelling of the journey of the lost two-legged ones as they try to find their way back to The Primal Forest.
+We are an oral tradition of story, song, and dance.
+Through this ’language’ can be found a retelling of the journey of the lost two-legged ones as they try to find their way back to that primal home.

 Here in India, we are based out of Bangalore.
 We host regular workshops and training, and offer our work and services as spirit practitioners to all who may ask.
-We are working towards raising a corpus towards building a home, a residential retreat & community centre outside the city where all who care to engage will be more than welcome.
+We are working towards raising a corpus towards building a home, a residential retreat & community centre outside the city where all who care to engage will be more than welcome, as well as developing ‘bases’ in other cities.

 The Animist Way